bensonchow123/secret-santa-website/README.md

 The domain name is registered as .ga because it is free. <br><br>
-The gravity and physics javascript is made by Mrdoob, I just yeeted it from google gravity https://mrdoob.com/projects/chromeexperiments/google-gravity/
+The gravity and physics javascript is made by Mrdoob, I just yeeted it from google gravity https://mrdoob.com/projects/chromeexperiments/google-gravity/ If you wish to use my code please comply to my MIT license